A max-cut approach to heterogeneity in cryo-electron microscopy: Convergence and error bounds

 \section{Convergence and error bounds}

 For simplicity of the presentation, we assume in this section that $K = 2$, as all arguments are easily extended to any $K$.
-We will show that Algorithm~\ref{alg:rot_maxcut} converges, and that it is stable around its optimum, namely, that when the initial partition and rotations are close to the optimum, step~\ref{algstep:maxcut} of Algorithm~\ref{alg:rot_maxcut} finds a good class partition with high probability.
+We will show that Algorithm~\ref{alg:rot_maxcut} stops in finite time, and that it is stable around its optimum, namely, that for ``good" initial conditions, Algorithm~\ref{alg:theoretical} finds an accurate class partition with high probability, or, equivalently, that when the initial partition and rotations are close to the optimum, step~\ref{algstep:alg1_in _alg2} of Algorithm~\ref{alg:rot_maxcut} finds an accurate class partition with high probability.